chrisimpacts/Rwanda-CwD-Analysis/README.md

 #### Rwanda-Mapping-Data-Analysis:
 The analysis aims to understand factors related to developmental delays and disabilities in children, using real-world data from Rwanda.
 It uses cross tabulation, pivot tables, modeling with logistic regression, decision tree classification and parameter tuning.

-For the two samples, here are the overall prevalence figures:
+For the two samples, here are the overall prevalence figures (Keeping in mind that the 3cells sample was all households whereas 22districts sample was only households previously identified as having a disability):
 | Sample      | Under 3   | Under 5   | Under 9   |
 |-------------|-----------|-----------|-----------|
 | 22districts | 66.09%    | 48.45%    | 78.56%    |
 | 3cells      | 9.45%     | 14.62%    | 15.98%    |

-(Keep in mind that the 3cells sample was all households whereas 22districts sample was only households previously identified as having a disability)

 <details>
 <summary><strong>Details</strong></summary>